-- High Overall Average overall, conference, and gender.
-Athletes are required to participate in all competition weeks to qualify. - Ties for awards are broken by the Reserve-Week 1 high score. - 25/50 Straight Club achievers earn recognition on the website for shooting perfection.
+- High Overall Average overall, division, and gender.
+Athletes are required to participate in all competition weeks to qualify. - Ties for awards are broken by the Reserve Week high score. - 25/50 Straight Club achievers earn recognition on the website for shooting perfection.